 The route by bicycle runs parallel to the walking route, along a designated cycle path on Hudson Boulevard.
 When you reach the turning point follow the signs and turn right to cycle up Foundry Way.
 Sheltered bicycle racks are available at the museum.
 Bikes are left at the owner’s risk.

-BY CAR
+CAR

 The museum’s visitor car park is located on Leeman Road, a short walk away from the main entrance on the opposite side of the road.
 There is a traffic island to assist you in crossing Leeman Road.